ahadalireach/javascript.interview.questions/README.md

 ---

-## ❓ What are Polyfills in JavaScript?
+## ❓ What are Polyfills and Transpilers in JavaScript?

 A **polyfill** is a piece of code that adds support for modern JavaScript features in **older browsers** that don’t support them yet.